Enrolments / Enquiries: (+679) 323 4105 | 24/7 Support: (+679) 777 9714

 Infectious diseases are a significant cause of both death and sickness and can also cause permanent paralysis and disability.
 They can have devastating economic and social impacts as becoming ill will incur costs directly via healthcare and costs associated with lost wages and productivity at work.

 As health workers, you have the duty to look after the health and be mindful of sick humans.
 If you are working in nursing, healthcare or social care, our online infection control course is designed to support you as a professional.
-Upon completion, you will gain Continuing Professional Development (CPD) points and a recognised certification.
+Upon completion, you will gain Continuing Professional Development (CPD) points and a recognised certificates.

 © Copyrights are reserved to Pacific Open Learning Health Net, 2018